mertcanbaykal/mrtcnbykl.VCR_OSD_Mono_with_Turkic_Cyrillic/README_EN.md

 ### About The Font

 I combined *mrmanet (Riciery Leal)*'s designs of characters and European Latin letters, with *Daymarius*' designs of Cyrillic letters.
 In addition to this compilation, I added all the letters of the Common Turkic Alphabet.
-I formatted the characters that caused irregularities within the plain text when its used in Unity Game Engine by centering them.
+I formatted the characters that caused irregularities within the plain text when they're used in Unity Game Engine by centering them.

 Common Turkic Alphabet: [https://en.wikipedia.org/wiki/Common_Turkic_alphabet](https://en.wikipedia.org/wiki/Common_Turkic_alphabet)